w4ilun/mashery-intel-xdk-demos/mashery.neustar/3.4.0/Readme.md

-ABOUT THE QUOVA API
+ABOUT THE NEUSTAR IP INTELLIGENCE API
 ==================================================================
-Quova provides the most complete and accurate IP geolocation data available on the planet.
+Neustar IP Intelligence provides the most complete and accurate IP geolocation data available on the planet.
 And it’s the most accurate.
 Tap into the datasource and develop your own customized geolocation apps.
-Learn more about the Quova API at http://developer.quova.com
+Learn more about the Neustar IP Intelligence API at http://developer.quova.com

-QUOVA API DOCUMENTATION
+NEUSTAR IP INTELLIGENCE API DOCUMENTATION
 ==================================================================
-To learn more about the data set provided by Quova's API, you can read through the API documentation at http://developer.quova.com/docs or use their interactive documentation at http://developer.quova.com/iodocs to explore and learn how to use their API by example.
+To learn more about the data set provided by Neustar IP Intelligence's API, you can read through the API documentation at http://developer.quova.com/docs or use their interactive documentation at http://developer.quova.com/iodocs to explore and learn how to use their API by example.